twinstae/trpg-stelo/src/pages/ko/numenera/ashes-of-the-sea.md

 have a metal door with a large circular pad on it, just like the dome houses in Bardak.
-The dome exteriors are level 8, but the numenera and walls on the inside are only level
-5. The doors automatically shut one minute after they are opened (the inner side of the door has a touchpad like the outside).
+The dome exteriors are level 8, but the numenera and walls on the inside are only level 5.
+The doors automatically shut one minute after they are opened (the inner side of the door has a touchpad like the outside).

 ### 날아다니는 수호자들
-When the PCs first leave the steps and enter the cave, ten gazers fly out of concealed niches and create a spherical formation about half as tall as a human.
+When the PCs first leave the steps and enter the cave, ten [감시자 Gazer](/ko/numenera/mini-bestiary#감시자-gazer-1-3) fly out of concealed niches and create a spherical formation about half as tall as a human.
 They pivot their red beam-generating crystals toward the closest PC and blink warningly.